preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 + **Name**: The title of the template, shown under the image.
 + **Language**: Select language for the template.
 On the "Settings" tab you can set if the user is allowed to change language or not.
 This option is not available for Office 365 Groups, language is in this case handled through Office 365.
 + **Base template**: Select template to base the new template on.
 If in doubt, select "Team site", it's the most commonly used.
 This option is not available for Office 365 Groups.
 + **Location** Select location for the sites created from this template.
 For a site collection site, you can select to create sites from this template in any of the managed paths, normally either /sites or /teams.
-For sub sites you can select that a site created from this template will be placed as a sub site to the current site, or in a certain path (recommended) for example /sites.
+For sub sites you can select that a site created from this template will be placed as a sub site to the current site, or in a certain site collection (recommended) for example /sites/projects.
 This option is not available for Office 365 Groups.
 + **Description**: Add important details for the template here, for example when this template should be used.
-The description is shown when the pointer is over the template.
-+ **Icon**: The icon is shown in the My sites lists for all sites created with this template, and in the site directory.
++ **Icon**: The icon is shown in the My Sites lists for all sites created with this template, and in the Site Directory.
 Useful to, at a quick glance, see what type of site it is.
 You can use an icon from the built in set, or choose any image as an icon.
 Not mandatory.
 This option is not available for Office 365 Groups.
 + **Image**: You can select any image for the template.

 The Settings tab
 -----------------
 The following can be set on this tab:

 + **Permission Level**: Selecting "Self Service" means users can create sites from this template themselves.
 When you select "Approver" you must also add approver(s).
-Can be a person or a service account.
+This can be a person or a service account.
 A notification e-mail is sent to the approver(s) when a user requests a site.
 All requests are placed in the "Site Requests" list, see below.
 Approval can be useful to for example make sure name standards are used correctly or the correct template is used for the stated purpose.
 + **Template Group**: You can use headings to group templates.
-This can be used in the settings for the My Sites control, to define which template group should be available when creating or requesting new sites, in a certain publishing portal.
+This can be used in the settings for the My Sites control, to define which template group should be available when creating or requesting new sites, in a certain publishing site.
-+ **Display To**: This can be used for targetting templates to a specific group of users.
++ **Display To**: This can be used for targeting templates to a specific group of users.
 + **Default Administrator**: If empty, the user creating or requesting the site will automatically become the administrator (Owner) of the site.
 If a specific group or user should be administrator for all sites created from this template, add that group or user.
 Not available for sub sites.
 + **Default Secondary Administrator**: If empty, the user creating or requesting the site can set default secondary administrator of the site.
 If a specific group or user should be secondary administrator for all sites created from this template, add that group or user.
 Not available for sub sites or Office 365 Groups.
 + **Default Visitors**: You can use this to set a default visitor group (read permissions) to all sites created from this template.
 Let's say it's a template for community pages - then probably all users of the intranet should have read permission to all pages in the site.
 Not available for Office 365 Groups.
 + **Default member**: This option is available for Office 365 Groups only.
 If empty, the user creating the site will automatically become the default user (Owner) of the site.
 If a specific group or user should be default member for all sites created from this template, add that group or user.
 + **Privacy**: This option is available for Office 365 Groups only.
 An Office 365 can be either public or private.
 In a public site alla users of the tenant can enter the site, read and edit all information.
-In a private sait only actual members of the site can do that.
+In a private site only actual members of the site can do that.
 + **Storage Quota (GBs)**: You can use this to set maximum storage in Gb that can be used by a site created from this template.
 + **Default Time Zone**: Select default time zone.
 Can always be changed by the user when creating or requesting a site.
 + **User can select language**: If the user, when creating or requesting a site, should be able to choose language, select this option.
 Not available for Office 365 Groups.